CpanelInc/ea-podman/DESIGN.md

 ### Arbitrary Images

 Should have start up options specified in the CLI.

-… TODO ZC-9695 …
+Except the ones ea-podman manges.

+`--cpuser-ports=N` can be used to specify the number of ports it needs.

+ZC-9730: will allow them to bind to different ports on the inside.

+Those options will be recorded in `<CONTAINERS-HOST-PATH>/ea-podman.json` for later.

 ## Child Documents